gvwilson/thirdbit/src/fiction/iffy/index.md

-She thought they would head back to the road, but instead they angled away from it, cross-country straight toward the bulk of the distant massif.
+She thought they would head back to the road, but instead they angled away from it, walking cross-country straight toward the bulk of the distant massif.
 Iffy wondered why Edson wasn't worried about being spotted by drones, but if he wasn't going to volunteer the information, she wasn't going to ask.
 Besides,
 she was too busy putting one foot in front of the other over and over again.
-She had never walked this far off pavement.
+She had never walked this far off pavement, or on it for that matter.
 Gravel shifting underfoot made her feel unsteady, while the spongy beds of carbon-capture moss made her calves ache.
-She had a headache too—when she turned down the polarization in her goggles to see where she was putting her feet, the sunlight dazzled her, and one big gulp of water from the bottle in Edson's pack every half hour
+She had a headache, too.
+When she turned down the polarization in her goggles to see where she was putting her feet, the sunlight dazzled her, and one big gulp of water from the bottle in Edson's pack every half hour